 JOHN CAMPBELL - PIONEER

 The family and local history research that inspired this song served me well a few years later.
-I've had a long association with Brandon University -- going back to 1961 and in more recent times to work on staff as an Assistant Professor.
+I've had a long association with Brandon University -- going back to 1961 and in more recent times to work on staff as a Professor.
 I was commissioned by the Geography Department to contribute a chapter to a university textbook.
 I expanded many of the themes in "John Campbell - Pioneer" and "Memory Take Me Back" in the writing of my chapter.
 The result was:

 THE GEOGRAPHY OF MANITOBA: ITS LAND AND ITS PEOPLE